 If you only have five days in Ireland, this itinerary is for you!

 It starts in Dublin, goes around the south coast to Cork, via the Waterford Crystal Factory, then a kiss of the Blarney Stone at Blarney Castle before visiting the cute seaside town of Dingle, a night in Limerick, visiting the rugged Cliffs of Moher, and finishing in beautiful Galway before dropping the car back in Dublin.

-As you can see from this map, you do this entire trip in 13 hours, but we took five days!
+As you can see from this map, you could do this entire trip in 13 hours, but we took five days!

 >> By the way, if you love a campervan road trip, click on this link to find campervan sites in Ireland and all the info and things you need to know for renting a camper.